caliew/Challenge2/BFF_Solution_Design.md

 ### 6.1 Resiliency Best Practices

-- **Circuit Breakers**: The BFF implements circuit breaking (e.g., Resilience4j or Polly).
-If the Quotation Microservice experiences an outage, the BFF will instantly "fail fast," returning a curated fallback message to the frontend rather than causing cascading thread exhaustion.
+- **Circuit Breakers**: The BFF implements a custom state-based circuit breaker (CLOSED, OPEN, HALF-OPEN).
+If the downstream services time out or fail beyond a threshold (3 errors), the circuit trips to "OPEN," causing the BFF to fail-fast and protect system resources from thread exhaustion.
+This is physically implemented in `server.js`.
-- **Retries & Timeouts**: Sensible timeouts are enforced.
-For the downstream Payment endpoint, no automatic retries are executed on `POST` state-mutating requests unless they are strictly guaranteed to be idempotent.
+- **Retries & Timeouts**: Sensible 2-second hard timeouts are enforced on internal service calls via `Promise.race`.
+No automatic retries are executed on `POST` state-mutating requests unless they are strictly guaranteed to be idempotent.

 ### 6.2 Deployment (DevSecOps)